YIPINNN/JujutsuFarm/README.md

 In choice number 4.
 Check the amount of coins earned.
 While every order given is completed, players are able to earn a certain amount of coins.
 The total amount of coins earned for all level are calculated and stored here.

 In choice number 5.
 Quit.
-Players can quit the game by select choice number 5.
+Players can quit the game by selecting choice number 5.

 ## How object-oriented concepts were used to develop the game.
 Class Hierarchy: The game have a class hierarchy that represents different objects in the game world.